thisisindrajit/Bytes/README.md

 - Database - Azure Database for MySQL (Cloud-hosted MySQL DB)
 - Vercel (for cloud deployment)

+## ❤️ Impact

+- In today's fast-paced world, many young people find it hard to keep up with the ever-changing global affairs due to their busy schedules.
+They often struggle to find the time and motivation to read lengthy news articles.
+This is where Bytes can come in handy.

+- Bytes can allow youth to stay informed about what's happening around the world without consuming much of their time.
+Using Bytes, they can broaden their understanding of global events, cultures, and politics, ultimately helping them to become more informed and engaged citizens.

 To know more about the creation and working of Bytes, do check out this [article](https://blogsbyindrajit.hashnode.dev/introducing-bytes-news-redefined)!

 <hr />